jcheminform/jcheminform-author-guidelines/aimsAndScope.md

   stated in the paper must be accessible without the need for registration, login or agreement with license terms other than Creative Commons licenses for data and text and OSI-approved Open Source Licenses for software.
-* for any scripts or software, the source code must be provided.
+* For any scripts or software, the source code must be provided.